IRSAAtUMn/RWorkshop18/docs/07-rmark.md

 https://raw.githubusercontent.com/IRSAAtUMn/RWorkshop18/master/07-rmark.Rmd.

 This is a demo for using the R package `rmarkdown`.
-To turn this file into HTML, after you have downloaded it, use the R commands
+To turn this file into HTML, after you have downloaded it, use the R command

 ```r
 render("07-rmark.Rmd")